SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 <ui5-upload-collection selection-mode="Delete"></ui5-upload-collection>
 ```

-Now omit it completely and use `hide-delete-button` onto the ui5-upload-collection:
+Now omit it completely and use `hide-delete-button` on the ui5-upload-collection:
 ```html
 <ui5-upload-collection>
    <ui5-upload-collection-item hide-delete-button>  </ui5-upload-collection-item>